kirschbombe/kirschbombe.github.io/presentations/digitalscholarlyediting.md

   * Genetic: more inclusive, pre-publication versions (French school), also Genette's paratext (that which sits outside the main text)
   * Social text (McGann): critical of intentionalist editing; texts are social, historically situated, as are the author's intentions (enter versioning)

-In many cases, digital scholarly editing attempts to recreate the rationales of these and other editorial practices, taking advantage of the digital for markup and presentation of the text structure / organization and to tag / annotate contextual info like people, places, events, and dates; to give context using links, metadata, and encoded editorial notes; to make interactive with hypertext, hovers and pop-ups for editorial info, user selected views, etc.), and for collation and versioning to compare and analyze texts.
+In many cases, digital scholarly editing attempts to recreate the rationales of these and other editorial practices, taking advantage of the digital for certain activities, such as:  1) markup and presentation of the text structure and to tag/annotate contextual info like people, places, events, and dates;  2) to give context using links, metadata, and encoded editorial notes;  3) to make the texts interactive with hypertext, hovers and pop-ups for editorial info, and user selected views);  4) and for collation and versioning to compare and analyze texts.

 _A few example projects_